 Union Station is DC’s answer to New York’s Grand Central.
 The outside is a grand, imposing building, but the inside is the best place to get Instagram-worthy shots.
 Here, you can get your photo taken in its famous archways – just avoid the rush hour!

 PS.
 Another spot nearby is Union Market- a great place in DC to enjoy local food.
 It features a cute heart mural on one of its walls!
 You’ll also see a sign that says “Relax.
 Your Heart is Stronger Than You Think” etched outside.

 If you like funky, colorful Instagram photos, look no further than Culture House DC.
 While the exterior of this building is popping in bright colors and abstract designs, the inside is just as cool!

-For a futuristic feed, head to the Bridge at the Yards Park.
+PS.
+Less than a mile away, you can also check out The Bridge at The Yards Park for a futuristic feel on your feed.
 As you walk through this bridge, you’ll cross a few 3D circles, and will be able to play on the optical illusions to make great photos.

 The James Madison Memorial Building dates back to the 1970s and is a poignant memorial to James Madison.
 There are luxurious features inside and out, but I think that the endless-appearing columns are what make this one of the best Instagram spots in DC!

 If you love grand, old-fashioned buildings, look no further than the Library of Congress.
 The reading rooms look straight out of Harry Potter, and you’ll be able to get some enchanting photos as you look down from the gallery!
 If it’s closed due to the pandemic or otherwise, you can still get some awesome shots of the exterior!